harvardfop/harvardfop.github.io/_posts/1111-11-11-animal-encounter-avoidance.md

 ![bearbag1][bearbag1]

 - Once you have the rope hanging over the branch, it is set.
-Make a pulley before attaching the stuff sacks and hoisting them.
+Make a pulley by tying a loop using a figure-eight knot (or butterfly knot) and clipping a carabiner to the loop (red carabiner in the picture).

 ![bearbag2][bearbag2]

+- Further down on the rope towards the B end, clip the rope into the carabiner to make a loop.
+Clip the second carabiner (blue in the picture) to this loop and attach your stuff sacks to it.

 ![bearbag3][bearbag3]

+- Pull on the A end of the rope to bring the pulley (red carabiner) close to the branch, but not touching.

+![bearbag4][bearbag4]

+- Pull on the B end of the rope to bring your stuff sacks up so that the two carabiners are close to each other, but not touching.
 - Tie off the end of the rope with a friction wrap around the trunk of the bearbag tree or another nearby one.

-![bearbag4][bearbag4]

-#### Two Tree Food-Hang
+#### Two Tree Food-Hang with One Rope

 1. Select two trees, approximately 20 feet apart, with branches at least 10 feet up.
 These branches need not be as strong as for a one tree bearbag, as most of the pull will be horizontal, against the trunk.
 2. Throw one end of the rope over a branch of the first tree.
 Tie the rope off, using a friction wrap, around the trunk of the tree, making sure the rope is braced against the trunk rather than the branch.